Thomas Franke: TSG Neustrelitz

 Franke joined TSG Neustrelitz for the 2012–13 season.
 Franke scored one goal in 26 appearances during the 2012–13 season.
 He started the 2013–14 season with an appearance in the DFB-Pokal against SC Freiburg.
 Neustrelitz lost to Freiburg.
 Franke went on to play in 30 Regionalliga matches.
 Neustrelitz qualified for the Regionalliga playoffs where Franke made another 2 appearances.
 On 22 May 2015, Franke informed club managers that he was leaving the club at the end of the season.
 Franke had scored two goals in 27 appearances during 2014–15 season.

 Kickers Offenbach

 Franke joined Kickers Offenbach on 8 July 2015 where he made 21 appearances.

 Viktoria Berlin

 Franke joined Viktoria Berlin for the 2016–17 season.
 Franke made 31 appearances during the 2016–17 season and 17 appearances during 2017–18 season.

 Tennis Borussia Berlin

-Franke joined Tennis Borussia Berlin during the 2017–18 season where he scored two goals in 14 appearances.
+Franke joined Tennis Borussia Berlin during the 2017–18 season.
+He went on to score two goals in 14 appearances.
 He scored two goals in 28 appearances in the 2018–19 season, five goals in 18 appearances during the 2019–20 season Tennis Borussia Berlin were promoted to the Regionalliga Nordost for the 2020–21 season where he scored a goal in 7 appearances.